RedstormJones/SPDX_Eclipse_Plugin/README.md

 BECOME A CONTRIBUTOR
 ------------------

-To become a contributor for the SPDX Eclipse Plugin, please see the [How to Contribute](https://github.com/TCF-30/SPDX_Eclipse_Plugin/wiki/How-To-Contribute) wiki page.
+To become a contributor for the SPDX Eclipse Plugin or to learn more, please see the [Project & Community](https://github.com/TCF-30/SPDX_Eclipse_Plugin/wiki/Project-&-Community) wiki page.